6. Filter¶

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|

 Now we should save the results of that filter into a new variable separate from the full list we imported from the CSV file.
-Since it includes only the sites for the state we want, let’s call it my_accidents
+Since it includes only accidents in our chosen state, let’s call it my_accidents

 .